IharLobach/wigrad/README.md

 # wigrad

+Simply do `pip install wigrad` to install this package.

-Caclulates the spectral-angular distribution of the number of photons emitted by one electron in a wiggler.
+This package calculates the spectral-angular distribution of the number of photons emitted by one electron in a wiggler.

-Simply do

-`pip install wigrad`

-to install this package.

 The analytical expressions from the book "The Science and Technology of Undulators and Wigglers" by James A. Clarke are used, pp. 66-67.